farao-community/farao-community.github.io/pages/docs/input-data/crac/cim.md

 - Preventive and curative : A27
 - Auto : A20.

+By default, the operator is read from the RemedialAction_Series' mRID, as the string that precedes the first "-" character.
+In the example above, the operator would be "RTE".

 RemedialAction_Series may also contain Contingency_Series, Monitored_Series and Shared_Domain tags.
 Remedial actions' [usage rules](json#remedial-actions) will be defined depending on these tags:
 - RemedialAction_Series that don't have any Monitored_Series children tags nor any Shared_Domain tags define **FreeToUse** remedial actions.
 - When Monitored_Series tags exist, they define CNEC Ids for which the remedial action series is available.
-These CNECs must have been defined previously [in a B57 series](#flowCnecs).
+These CNECs must have been defined previously [in a B57 series](#flow-cnecs).
 When the RemedialAction_Series also contains a Contingency_Series, the only CNECs from the Monitored_Series tags that will be considered are those that list CNECs defined with a contingency from the Contingency_Series.
 For each remaining CNEC, the remedial action is defined with a **OnFlowConstraint** on the remedial action's instant.
 - When the RemedialAction_Series has no Contingency_Series, no Monitored_Series, and a Shared_Domain tag, the Shared_Domain tag must be taken into account.
 It represents a country.
 Then, the remedial action is defined with a **OnFlowConstraintInCountry** on the remedial action's instant.

+Some remedial actions may have to be aligned in order to keep the same set-point value.
-Some remedial actions are aligned.
-When it's the case, this information is retrieved [from the CracCreationParameters file]( /docs/input-data/crac-creation-parameters) and the remedial actions are defined with a common groupId.
+When it's the case, this information is retrieved [from the CracCreationParameters file](creation-parameters#cim-range-action-groups) and the remedial actions are defined with a common groupId.

-#### PST Range Actions {#pstRangeActions}
+#### PST Range Actions {#pst}

 ```xml
 <Series>